RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 Many of the annotations of the palynomorphs in our data are very specific.
 Because we are interested in only 7 broad categories of palynomorphs, we have been provided a dictionary of different specimen names and the category they belong to.
 The dictionary was provided to us by the Smithsonian as a csv file named `Dictionary_categories_NDPI_files.csv`.
 Using this, the `cleaning.py` script replaces the instances of specimen names to one of the seven categories, and stores them in the Github (and currently in NOTS as well).

-The script also adds and populates a `radius` column to the csv.
+The script also adds and populates an `area` column to the csv.

 To run this script, use the following command:
 ```